 George Boyd strike was 'world class' - Darren Ferguson

-Peterborough boss Darren Ferguson has praised George Boyd's wonder strike in Tuesday's 3-1 win over Huddersfield.
+Peterborough boss Darren Ferguson has praised George Boyd's wonder strike in Tuesday's

 The midfielder, 27, had already struck once before hitting a half volley from just inside the Terriers half that dipped over keeper Alex Smithies.

 "His first goal was very good.
 His second was world class," Ferguson told BBC Radio Cambridgeshire.

 "He's looked over his shoulder and seen the keeper off his line.
 He's meant it and executed it perfectly."

 He added: "It's one of the best I've seen from one of my players.
 It's a hard thing to do.
 If Lionel Messi had done it you'd be seeing it over again.
 For vision and execution it was one of the best I've seen."

 Boyd added: "I didn't really know where I was.
 Edge of the centre circle I think.
 It's a lovely setback from Saido Berahino.
 I've just hit it and it's gone in.
 I can't wait to get home and watch it.
 I'll watch it all night."